Tendercrop Farm at the Red Barn

-The Tuttle Farm of Dover, New Hampshire, United States, is located between the tidal waters of the Bellamy and Piscataqua rivers on Dover Point, and has been operating continuously since 1632.
+The former Tuttle Farm of Dover, New Hampshire, United States, is located between the tidal waters of the Bellamy and Piscataqua rivers on Dover Point and operated continuously from 1632 until its acquisition and merger with Massachusetts-based Tender Crop Farm in 2013.

-Tuttle Farm, now known as Tender Crop, has often been referred to as the oldest known family-owned farm in the United States; however, this claim has been challenged.
+Tuttle Farm, now known as Tender Crop, was referred to as the oldest family-owned farm in the United States; however, this claim was challenged until 2013.
 The Shirley Plantation in Charles City, Virginia, was founded in 1613 and has been in operation since 1638.
+It claimed to be (and is currently) America’s oldest family-owned farm.

 History

-The Tuttle Farm has been passed down across eleven generations of Tuttles from father to son since John Tuttle arrived in the New World bearing a land grant from Charles II of England.
+The Tuttle Farm was passed down across eleven generations of Tuttles from father to son, from when John Tuttle arrived in the New World bearing a land grant from Charles II of England.
 The original 20 acre parcel granted to John Tuttle was expanded over time and reached 240 acre at its peak during the twentieth century.
 The farm currently comprises approximately 134 acre.

-There was one break in the father and son chain of ownership of the farm when Joseph Edward Tuttle died while his only son was a baby.
-Joseph's brother William Tuttle inherited the farm upon Joseph's death and served as caretaker of the farm for 40 years until his own death in 1911, at which point ownership of the farm passed to George Tuttle, the then mature son of Joseph Edward Tuttle.
+There was one break in the farm's father and son chain of ownership when Joseph Edward Tuttle died while his only son was a baby.
+Joseph's brother William Tuttle inherited the farm upon Joseph's death and served as the caretaker of the farm for 40 years until he died in 1911, at which point ownership of the farm passed to George Tuttle, the then-mature son of Joseph Edward Tuttle.

 Farm buildings and crops

-The Tuttle Farm compound includes the Tuttles' twelve-room antique colonial residence (circa 1780) which has been updated, greenhouses, storage barns and a modern retail facility.
+The Tuttle Farm compound includes the Tuttles' twelve-room antique colonial residence (circa 1780), which has been updated with greenhouses, storage barns, and a modern retail facility.
 The Tuttle Farm currently cultivates 40 acre of vegetables and berries.
 The farm's largest crop is sweet corn.
 25% of the Tuttle Farm is classified as wetland and 60% is wooded.

 The Tuttle Farm includes a modern upscale 10000 sqft retail facility constructed in 1987 adjoining an old New England barn, the original "Tuttle's Red Barn".

-The retail facility conducts business as "Tuttle's Red Barn" and sells Tuttle's own produce, a variety of groceries, plants, gift items and gourmet foods from many countries.
+It now conducts business as Tendercrop Farm at the Red Barn.
+It also offers a variety of groceries, plants, gift items, and gourmet foods from many countries.